 Use of DNA in forensic science will be significantly influenced by new technology in coming years.
 Massively parallel sequencing and forensic genomics will hasten the broadening of forensic DNA analysis beyond short tandem repeats for identity towards a wider array of genetic markers, in applications as diverse as predictive phenotyping, ancestry assignment, and full mitochondrial genome analysis.
 With these new applications come a range of legal and policy implications, as forensic science touches on areas as diverse as 'big data', privacy and protected health information.
 Although these applications have the potential to make a more immediate and decisive forensic intelligence contribution to criminal investigations, they raise policy issues that will require detailed consideration if this potential is to be realised.
 The purpose of this paper is to identify the scope of the issues that will confront forensic and user communities.

-Zhan, X, Adnan, A, Zhou, Y, Khan, A, Kasim, K & McNevin, D 2018, 'Forensic characterization of 15 autosomal STRs in four populations from Xinjiang, China, and genetic relationships with neighboring populations.', Scientific reports, vol. 8, no. 1.View/Download from: UTS OPUS or Publisher's site
+Zhan, X, Adnan, A, Zhou, Y, Khan, A, Kasim, K & McNevin, D 2018, 'Forensic characterization of 15 autosomal STRs in four populations from Xinjiang, China, and genetic relationships with neighboring populations.', Scientific reports, vol. 8, no. 1.View/Download from: Publisher's site

 The Xinjiang Uyghur Autonomous Region of China (XUARC) harbors 47 ethnic groups including the Manchu (MCH: 0.11%), Mongols (MGL: 0.81%), Kyrgyz (KGZ: 0.86%) and Uzbek (UZK: 0.066%).
 To establish DNA databases for these populations, allele frequency distributions for 15 autosomal short tandem repeat (STR) loci were determined using the AmpFlSTR Identifiler PCR amplification kit.
 There was no evidence of departures from Hardy-Weinberg equilibrium (HWE) in any of the four populations and minimal departure from linkage equilibrium (LE) for a very small number of pairwise combinations of loci.
 The probabilities of identity for the different populations ranged from 1 in 1.51 × 1017 (MCH) to 1 in 9.94 × 1018 (MGL), the combined powers of discrimination ranged from 0.99999999999999999824 (UZK) to 0.9999999999999999848 (MCH) and the combined probabilities of paternal exclusion ranged from 0.9999979323 (UZK) to 0.9999994839 (MCH).
 Genetic distances, a phylogenetic tree and principal component analysis (PCA) revealed that the MCH, KGZ and UZK are genetically closer to the Han population of Liaoning and the Mongol population of Mongolia while the MGL are closer to Han, Japanese, Korean, Malaysian, Hong Kong Han and Russians living in China.

-Bennett, VM, McNevin, D, Roffey, P & Gahan, ME 2017, 'Characterization of Yersinia species by protein profiling using automated microfluidic capillary electrophoresis', FORENSIC SCIENCE MEDICINE AND PATHOLOGY, vol. 13, no. 1, pp. 10-19.View/Download from: UTS OPUS or Publisher's site
+Bennett, VM, McNevin, D, Roffey, P & Gahan, ME 2017, 'Characterization of Yersinia species by protein profiling using automated microfluidic capillary electrophoresis', FORENSIC SCIENCE MEDICINE AND PATHOLOGY, vol. 13, no. 1, pp. 10-19.View/Download from: Publisher's site

-Soleymani, S, Aalders, J, Gahan, ME, Ireland, T & McNevin, D 2017, 'Fungal bioreceptivity of Japanese tissue papers treated with plant dyes, watercolours, and acrylic paints in paper conservation', Studies in Conservation, vol. 62, no. 2, pp. 104-113.View/Download from: UTS OPUS or Publisher's site
+Soleymani, S, Aalders, J, Gahan, ME, Ireland, T & McNevin, D 2017, 'Fungal bioreceptivity of Japanese tissue papers treated with plant dyes, watercolours, and acrylic paints in paper conservation', Studies in Conservation, vol. 62, no. 2, pp. 104-113.View/Download from: Publisher's site

 © 2016, © The International Institute for Conservation of Historic and Artistic Works 2016.
 Despite substantial literature on the dyeing of textiles, there is a lack of research about colouring Japanese mending papers (tissue papers) used for paper conservation purposes.
 This study investigates the fungal bioreceptivity of Japanese tissue papers after they have been treated with various dyes and pigments.
 A variety of toning materials including plant dyes, watercolours, acrylic paints, inks, pastels, gouaches, and colour pencils are commonly used by conservators for paper toning purposes.
 In this study, two Japanese tissue papers (Yukyu-shi and Sekishu Mare) were treated with selected plant dyes, watercolours, and acrylic paints and then inoculated with fungal species.
 Quantitative real-time pol ymerase chain reaction (qPCR) was used to quantify the DNA from Aspergillus niger and Penicillium rubrum as a proxy for fungal species abundance before and after inoculation and artificial moist heat ageing. qPCR primers which were universal for fungi amplified DNA from papers inoculated with A. niger and P. rubrum and these species were found to grow less on treated Sekishu Mare and Yukyu-shi papers compared with untreated papers.
 Sekishu Mare papers treated with artists' acrylic paints were found to be more resistant to fungal growth than similarly treated Yukyu-shi papers.
 This study suggests that for the best long-term preservation outcomes for paper materials in archives, libraries, galleries, and museums, acrylic paints generally perform better in conservation terms than most plant dyes and watercolours, although most colourants displayed some bioinhibition.